-Below are a few of the many reasons why people stay in Abusive/violent relationships.
+Below are a just 5 reasons why people stay in abusive/violent relationships:

 Here are a few local and state resources, if you or someone you know is in an